iterative/dvc.org/content/docs/user-guide/overview.md

 \* **copy-on-write links or "reflinks"** are a relatively new way to link files in UNIX-style file systems.
 Unlike hardlinks or symlinks, they support transparent [copy on write](https://en.wikipedia.org/wiki/Copy-on-write).
-This means that editing a reflinked file is always safe as all the other links to the file will reflect the changes.
+This means that editing a reflinked file is always safe as all the other linked copies of the file will remain unchanged.

 </admon>